mafm/ledger.py/doc/Introduction.md

 Dates should be written in [ISO format](http://xkcd.com/1179) like
 this: ```2013-02-28```.
 Ledger.py _will_ accept dates in other
-formats though, but it convert them to ISO format internally, and if you use the ```--print-transactions``` command, they will be printed that way.
+formats, but it converts them to ISO format internally, and if you use the ```--print-transactions``` command, they will be printed that way.

-### Other things that can go in the input file
+### Other things that can appear in the input file

-Ledger.py's input file can contain some other optional information in addition to transactions:
+In addition to transactions, ledger.py's input file can contain some other optional information:
-- comments
+- comments, and
-- instructions
+- instructions.

 ### Comments